 In 2007, Dr. Farr successfully completed a course in Veterinary Spinal Manipulation at the Healing Oasis.
 In 2016 she completed the chiropractic program at the Health Pioneers Institute.

 In 2019, Dr. Farr retired from her practice and has since been working one afternoon a week at Iowa Veterinary Wellness Center.
 Dr. Farr has been married forever to Tom Farr.
-She has three adult children, three grandchildren and numerous fur babies.
+She has three adult children, four grandchildren and numerous fur babies.
 Her passion is her patients.
 Other passions include crossword puzzles, binge-watching Downton Abbey, and family.
 Not necessarily in that order.

 Dr. Jill Rhoden graduated from Iowa State University , College of Veterinary Medicine in 1999.
 She practiced small animal medicine in Des Moines for 10 years, before starting her own small animal veterinary relief service to allow her to spend more time with her son.